 What is the workplace emergency response organisation?

 The personal core is the first aider system. § 26 Para.
-1 DGUV Vorschrift 1 sets two quotas: in administrative and trading operations at least 10 percent of the simultaneously present insured persons must be trained first aiders, in other operations (production, construction, workshops) at least 5 percent.
-The quota refers to staff present at the same time, not to the total headcount; in shift operations it must be met per shift.
-Initial training under DGUV Principle 304-001 runs for nine lecture units and refresher training under § 26 Para.
-3 must be completed every two years, again with nine units.
+1 DGUV Vorschrift 1 scales the number to the insured persons present: with 2 up to 20 insured persons present, one trained first aider; with more than 20 insured persons present, 5 percent in administrative and trading operations and 10 percent in all other operations, meaning production, construction sites and workshops.
+The lower rate therefore applies to the office and the higher rate to the operation carrying the greater accident risk.
+The reference is staff present at the same time, not total headcount; in shift operations the number must be met per shift.
+Initial training under DGUV Principle 304-001 runs for nine lecture units, and refresher training under § 26 Para.
+3 is normally completed every two years, again with nine units.

-Material equipment follows § 25 DGUV Vorschrift 1 and ASR A4.3: first aid kit per DIN 13157 (small, up to 50 administrative employees) or DIN 13169 (large, higher headcounts and production), the incident logbook (Verbandbuch) under § 24 Para.
-6 with a five-year retention, posted emergency numbers and names of first aiders, and a first aid room from 1,000 employees or particular hazards under ASR A4.3 Annex 2.
+Material equipment follows § 25 DGUV Vorschrift 1 and ASR A4.3: a first aid kit per DIN 13157 (small) or DIN 13169 (large), the incident logbook (Verbandbuch) under § 24 Para.
+6 with a five-year retention, and posted emergency numbers and names of first aiders under § 24 Para.
+5. A dedicated first aid room is required by § 25 Para.
+4 DGUV Vorschrift 1 in an establishment with more than 1,000 insured persons and on a construction site with more than 50.
 Fire safety helpers (Brandschutzhelfer at 5 percent under ASR A2.2) are a separate role and must not be conflated with first aiders.

 Duties of the emergency response organisation

-• Appoint and train enough first aiders under § 26 DGUV Vorschrift 1 (5 percent in production, 10 percent in administration, per shift).
+• Appoint and train first aiders under § 26 Para.
+1 DGUV Vorschrift 1 (5 percent in administrative and trading operations, 10 percent in all other operations, per shift).

-• Refresher training every two years with nine lecture units under DGUV Principle 304-001.
+• Deliver refresher training normally every two years with nine lecture units under § 26 Para.
+3 DGUV Vorschrift 1 and DGUV Principle 304-001.

 • Provide first aid materials per DIN 13157 or DIN 13169 plus restock and check expiry dates of sterile items.